Why Colorado Springs

 - S. Air Force Academy

 - Cave of the Winds

 1. Pikes Peak

 Pikes Peak is an American icon.
 Behind Mount Fuji, Pikes Peak is the second-most visited mountain in the world.
-America the Beautiful was written by visiting English professor Katharine Lee Bates in August 1893 after visiting the summit of this majestic mountain.
-It is a 14,115 ft fourteener—a mountain exceeding 14,000 ft above sea level—stands 8,000 ft high.
+America the Beautiful was written by visiting English professor, Katharine Lee Bates in August 1893 after seeing the majestic mountain.
+Pikes Peak is a 14,115 ft fourteener—a mountain exceeding 14,000 ft above sea level—stands 8,000 ft high.
 Pikes Peak got its name after explorer Zebulon Pike who lead an expedition up the mountain.
 He however did not make it to the summit and since then travelers from around the world have made the journey.
-You can get to the top by hiking up the Barr Trail, driving up Pikes Peak Highway, or taking the Broadmoor’s Pikes Peak Cog Railway.
+You can reach the top by hiking up the Barr Trail, driving up Pikes Peak Highway, or taking the Broadmoor’s Pikes Peak Cog Railway.
 Read more at: http://www.pikes-peak.com/about-pikes-peak/

 2. Garden of The Gods

 Garden of The Gods is National Natural Landmark and is composed of red sandstone formations that cover 1,367-acres.
 This sandstone was seen as sacred by the Arapaho, Cheyenne, Kiowa and Ute tribes.
 It got its name after M.S.
 Beach and his companion came across the majestic rock formations.
 M. S. Beach, suggested that it would be a “capital place for a beer garden“.
 However, Rufus Cable who was his companion was awestruck by the extraordinary rock formations, and exclaimed, “Beer Garden!
 Why it is a fit place for the gods to assemble.
 We will call it the Garden of the Gods.”